 Recent studies have suggested that cannabis consumption may have an effect on constipation.
 Our research concluded that marijuana use actually decreases the risk of constipation, which is contrary to previous studies that only looked at one component of cannabis.
 It is believed that CBD, among other cannabinoids, can influence gastric motility, which is the speed at which material passes through the intestines.
 Gastric motility is a key factor in determining whether or not someone will experience constipation.

 When gastric motility is slowed down, it can lead to constipation as the material takes longer to pass through the intestines.
-On the other hand, when gastric motility is sped up, it can help prevent constipation as the material passes through the intestines more quickly. cannabinoids are known to interact with the endocannabinoid system in the body, which is responsible for regulating many bodily functions including digestion.
+On the other hand, when gastric motility is sped up, it can help prevent constipation as the material passes through the intestines more quickly.
+Cannabinoids are known to interact with the endocannabinoid system in the body, which is responsible for regulating many bodily functions including digestion.
 It is believed that cannabinoids can affect the endocannabinoid system and thus influence gastric motility.

 This means that consuming cannabis may have an effect on constipation.
 However, it is important to note that more research needs to be done in order to fully understand how cannabis consumption affects constipation.
 While our study concluded that marijuana use decreases the risk of constipation, further research is needed to confirm this finding and to determine how different cannabinoids affect gastric motility and constipation.